 One of the first questions that pop into almost everyone’s mind when preparing for a coding bootcamp is, “How much experience do I really need?”
 Continue reading below to discover exactly how much experience is required before you enroll.

 Do I Need A College Degree For Coding Bootcamp?

-Non-college graduates that go through a coding bootcamp statistically earn an average of $58,000 after they graduate and during their first year working.
-Although that number is on the lower portion of our $70,000 average, it still represents an average approximation of a 50% increase compared to the salaries they were earning before graduating from a coding bootcamp.
+Non-college graduates that attend statistically earn an average of $58,000 after they graduate and during their first year working.
+Although that number is on the lower portion of our $70,000 average, it still represents an average approximation of a 50% increase compared to the salaries they were earning before graduating from a bootcamp.

-So Exactly How Much Experience Do I Need?
+Exactly How Much Experience Do I Need?